trottier/slate/source/index.html.md

 hub.SetRandomButtonLights(2, 60, 60, 0, 0);
 ```

-Handy function for randomly picking and illuminating a number of touchpad lights (numLights: how many.
-Max 3)
+Convenience function to randomly pick and illuminate a number of touchpad lights (numLights: how many.
+Max 3).

 *returns* tgtLight: bitwise OR of light ID's selected as "targets"